 Now, if you are considering a petrol chainsaw, you will need to pay a little more.
 But a chainsaw is definitely not something that you want to skimp on!
 The higher-end models come with plenty of other perks other than their robust design.
 They are also incredibly easy to maintain, usually offering innovative features such as air filtration systems – that means they literally clean themselves!

 Petrol chainsaws will be more expensive than electric chainsaws.
 However, electric cordless chainsaws are still preferable to some due to how easy they are to operate.
-As they come with a cord or rechargeable batteries you won’t be required to purchase petrol or have to worry about spilling it everywhere every time you refill.
+As they come with a cord or rechargeable batteries you won’t need to purchase petrol.

 Most chain saw manufacturers now create their chain saws in strict accordance with environmental standards to ensure there are minimal carbon emissions.
 But even though petrol chainsaws may claim to be green, there’s no greener option than cordless chainsaws!
 Instead you will usually work with a Li-ion battery which has been built to be recharged up to 100 times!

 Chain saw manufacturers such as Husqvarna have worked tirelessly and put plenty of innovation into their electric cordless chainsaw batteries.
 While in the past the batteries may not have lasted long enough, this is no longer a common complaint amongst users.
 However, there is only so much innovation that can go into electric models.
 Currently, electric cordless chainsaws do not match the performance of petrol chain saws.
 Although who knows what they will come up with in the future!